Declaring the Film and Digital Media Major

 - List of FDM courses that satisfy general education requirements (PDF Download)

 - Upper-Division Critical Studies Course Flow Chart (PDF Download)

 Prior to declaring the film and digital media major, students must pass FILM 20A and 20B or 20C with a grade of C or better.
 Students may choose to take FILM 20P to fulfill the third lower-division requirement but this course does not count toward declaring the major.
-Acceptance into the film and digital media major does not constitute acceptance into any of the concentrations (production, critical studies, or integrated critical practice).
+Acceptance into the film and digital media major does not constitute acceptance into any of the concentrations (critical studies or integrated critical practice).

-When students are ready to declare the Film and Digital Media pre-major or major, they will be required to attend a declaration workshop.
-The department holds group pre-major/major declaration workshops every quarter and are advertised and scheduled during the beginning of each quarter.
+When students are ready to declare the Film and Digital Media major, they will be required to attend a declaration workshop.
+The department holds group declaration workshops every quarter, and are advertised and scheduled during the beginning of each quarter.
 At these workshops, students will learn more about the program and create an academic plan for finishing the major.
-Most upper-division FDM classes are restricted to majors and pre-majors during enrollment; we recommend that students declare the major by the end of their second year.
+Most upper-division FDM classes are restricted to majors during enrollment; we recommend that students declare the major by the end of their second year.

-The requirements to declare the FDM pre-major and major also apply to transfer students.
-Junior transfers who have been accepted into the university should attend our summer FDM orientation for junior transfers and consult with the department advisor prior to their enrollment date for fall quarter.
+The requirements to declare the FDM major also apply to transfer students.
 Please visit the Transfer Students page for more information.

 Note: These requirements apply to all incoming students.
 Official UCSC admissions and major requirements are published annually in the online UCSC General Catalog.

 Lower Division Requirements